lararosekelley/dotfiles/content/.config/herdr/local-plugins/default-session/README.md

   they fall back to `default_repo` in `layout.json`.
 If that is also missing they print a hint instead of an error.
 - Every `run` command falls back to an interactive shell when the program exits, so quitting nvim leaves a usable pane instead of a dead tab.
+A pane marked `oneshot` leans on that: `fastfetch` prints and hands the pane back right away, so the banner is scrollback above an ordinary prompt.
 - The `prs` tab goes through [`prs.sh`](./prs.sh), which pins ghzinga to a session named after the repo.
 Left to itself ghzinga scores saved herdr pane ids as "strong" anchors and cwd or git remote as "weak", so a bare launch